 65073.
 The department shall consult with, coordinate its activities with, and make a draft of its proposed plan, and each update, available to the California Transportation Commission, the Strategic Growth Council, the State Air Resources Board, the State Energy Resources Conservation and Development Commission, the air quality management districts, public transit operators, and the regional transportation planning agencies for review and comment.
 The department shall also provide an opportunity for input by the general public.
 Prior to adopting the plan or update, the department shall make a final draft available to the Legislature and Governor for review and comment.
-The commission may present the results of its review and comment to the Legislature and the Governor.
-The Governor shall adopt the plan and submit the plan to the Legislature and the Secretary of the United States Department of Transportation.
+The commission may present the results of its review and comment to the Legislature and the Legislature and the Secretary of the United States Department of Transportation.